jeju2486/GWAS-GOLD/README.md

   -T "$SLURM_CPUS_PER_TASK" \ #optional
   -s "$pyseer_script"
 ```

+##Or...

+you can try the `run_code.sh` file which is all-built-in file with instrucation of which version of program you should you.
+WARNING: do not forget to change the file neames to your file name

 # For plotting PYSEER
 This code below is for REFERENCE ONLY.
 Only runnable in ARC.
 You also need to change the directory information